microsoft/hackathon-starter-kit/README.md

 ## Open Source

 We believe open source is a great fit for hackathons.
+Open source licensing is still a relatively new and often misunderstood approach to intellectual property, but we believe it's the perfect fit for many hackathons - especially community hackathons.

-If this is the case for your event, you will need to be clear that any artifacts that are an outcome of the event will be open sourced under the [MIT License](https://opensource.org/licenses/MIT).
-A communication can be used with the participants along the lines of the following.
+Whichever licensing option you select, you will need to be clearly communicate any intellectual property (ideas, code, etc.) produced by HACKATHON TEAMS during the event will abide by this decision.
+We prefer the [MIT License](https://opensource.org/licenses/MIT), but you shoud understand the [other options](https://opensource.org/licenses) so you can appropriately fit the license to your event.
+A communication can be used with the participants along the lines of the following:

->Because people are coming together from many different places to join solution teams or act as mentors, and none of these people will have signed NDAs, we are requiring all ideas, code, and documentation generated during the event is open sourced under the MIT license.​
+>Because people are coming together from many different places to join solution teams or act as mentors, and none of these people will have signed NDAs, we require all ideas, code, and documentation generated during the event to be open sourced under the MIT license.​

+Typically, the event ORGANIZERS own the repositories (to host the code and other artifacts).
+These organizers will usually designate a co-owner or even the entire team the necessary permissions to contribute artifacts to the repository.
+We believe GitHub is the best repository for hackathon artifacts and it provides great support for open source projects.
+(DISCLOSURE: The authors of this are employees of Microsoft which owns GitHub.)

-The MIT license allows anyone can build on the output of the event – be that new contributions from the community or use by commercial solutions.​
+The MIT license allows anyone to build on the output of the event – be that new contributions from the community or for use by commercial solutions.
+License options like GPL

+While we believe open source is the best option for most community hackathons, if you want to be a closed source event, this needs to be VERY clear in your messaging.
+Here are some things to consider:
+- Who is the owner of the intellectual property?
+The HACKATHON TEAM?
+The organizers?
+The sponsors?
+- Does each member of the HACKATHON TEAM have and/or need to sign an NDA?
+What would stop them from taking the idea or code back to their employer or their own business?
+- Do you want HACKATHON TEAMS from companies with closed source solutions submitting their product in the hackathon?

+## Hackathon Artifacts

+If your HACKATHON TEAM produces artifacts like code and documentation, GitHub is our recommendation.
+We recommend event ORGANIZERS create GitHub Organizations and create a repository for each team under that Organization.
+They can grant various levels of access to one or more members of each HACKATHON TEAM.

 ## How to run a Hackathon

-Having covered the basics of a hackathon above, noting the differences between internal an community hackathons, you can now choose your hackathon type below to be directed to the guidance specific to that event type.
+Having covered the basics of a hackathon above, noting the differences between internal and community hackathons, you can now choose your hackathon type below to be directed to the guidance specific to that event type.

 [Steps to run a Community Hackathon](/community-hack/README.md)